laravel-ready/laravel-starter/DOCS.md

 **Why we are using both of them?**
 > ViteJS is a JavaScript runtime that is optimized for web applications.
 For example, it is optimized for the Vue.js framework.
 But if you want to use blade templates, Laravel Mix is still a useful option.
 Plus, browser-sync is a great solution for smooth development.

+## Terminals

+This project handles multiple terminals on startup with [Terminals Manager](https://marketplace.visualstudio.com/items?itemName=fabiospampinato.vscode-terminals).
+You can configure it in `.vscode/terminals.json` file.

 ## Quick API Layer

 Generally, we are using Laravel's [resource](https://laravel.com/docs/9.x/eloquent-resources) to create RESTful API.
 If somethings is going to be more complex than that, I am using respotory pattern and my custom controller to handle it.
 [ApiController.php](./app/Http/Controllers/Api/ApiController.php) is the API controller and [ApiResourceController.php](./app/Http/Controllers/Api/ApiResourceController.php) is the custom resource controller.
 So, you can create API's with the same code.
 When you need more custom code you can add it.